arihantbansal/dnaas/README.md

-# Durable Nuts as a Service
+# Durable Nonces as a Service

-('cause can't say "Deez Nuts as a Service", as requested by @ameya-deshmukh)
+Create nonce accounts that can be used to send transactions without needing to fetch latest blockhash.

+1. Connect Wallet
+2. Create `x` number of nonce accounts
+3. Create a tx locally, and partially sign it and serialize it
+4. Paste the serialized tx in our app
+5. Click submit tx